Simon Wiesenthal Center: Relationship with Donald Trump

-In 2017, Hier faced harsh criticism from the Jewish-American community for accepting an invite by the Trump campaign to hold a prayer at the president elect's inauguration.
+In 2017, Hier faced harsh criticism from the Jewish-American community for accepting an invitation by the Trump campaign to hold a prayer at the president elect's inauguration.
 Hier defended his decision by saying that he had offered his blessings to presidential candidates before.
 That didn't placate his critics who claimed that Trump was a different kind of president who targeted minorities and had at times used tropes considered by many to be antisemitic.
-Criticism came from Peter Beinart writing in The Forward that "they will reserve a special mention for the Simon Wiesenthal Center’s Rabbi Marvin Hier.
+Criticism came from Peter Beinart writing in The Forward that "they will reserve a special mention for the Simon Wiesenthal Center's Rabbi Marvin Hier.
 Last week, Trump rewarded him by asking him to offer an inaugural prayer."
 In an interview in The Times of Israel in 2019 Hier praised Trump for his decision to relocate the US embassy in Israel to Jerusalem and to recognize the Golan Heights as Israeli territory: "Speaking as a Jew, so many presidents talked about making Jerusalem the capital of Israel.
-They made nice speeches, but in the end they couldn’t deliver.
+They made nice speeches, but in the end they couldn't deliver.
 Trump delivered."

 Hier and his wife have participated in fundraising events for Trump's 2020 reelection campaign.
 The center has also at times criticized Trump.
 In January 2018 it asked the president to withdraw his statements about wanting more immigration from places from Norway, rather than from "shithole countries" like Haiti and those in Africa.
 Meir and the Kushner family who are Trump's in-laws (related via Jared Kushner) have known each other for decades.
 The Kushner family has made several large donations to the center via the Charles and Seryl Kushner Family Foundation.